 - Meeting with your senior leadership to guide their actions and help them manage your people, operations, and offerings.

 - Setting and monitoring your key performance indicators (including revenue and profit) to ensure that everything in your company is performing well – and proactively addressing those items that are not.

-How to stay at the helm (and not fall back into the technician role)
+How to stay at the helm as the owner (and not fall back into the technician role)

-Like many of today’s CEOs, you may currently be mired down with tasks that require amazing amounts of your time and energy – including (but not limited to) production, bookkeeping, writing proposals, delivering services, coding, designing, and any number of other daily duties.
+Like many of today’s business owners and CEOs, you may currently be mired down with tasks that require amazing amounts of your time and energy – including (but not limited to) production, bookkeeping, writing proposals, delivering services, coding, designing, and any number of other daily duties.